aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

 ### Write unit tests for a service with dependencies

-For testing a service with dependencies, we need to use more tools for configuration.
+For testing a service with dependencies, we need to use more tools.

 We are going to work with Storage service for example.
 As we can see, the Storage.service have 2 others services injected.